Why We Adventure

 Sit back and enjoy an evening with Sean Conway and leading explorers, climbers, runners, cyclists, paddleboarders, kayakers and photographers, to discover ‘why we adventure’.

 This epic virtual evening will include exclusive talks from our speakers and special Q&A’s hosted by Sean Conway, our Ambassador for the Lake District Foundation.

-Tickets cost £10 but book before the end of November for our special early bird rate of £8 and all proceeds go to Fix the Fells.
+Tickets cost £10 and all proceeds go to Fix the Fells.
 Book your tickets here.